 - Optional protein powder: You can easily make protein overnight oats by adding 1-2 tablespoons of your favorite protein powder

 Now that you have the basic overnight oat recipe from above, it is easy to make different flavor variations with fruit, nut butter, seasonings, and more.
 Let your creativity run wild and free!

 In today's cranberry overnight oats recipe they only other ingredient we need is cranberry sauce!
 You can add as much or as little as you like, but 2 tablespoons of cranberry sauce on top of the basic oats recipe is a good starting point.

 Personally, I only like homemade cranberry sauce.
 So of course I have only tried this cranberry oats recipe with my own cranberry sauce.

 And even if you like canned cranberry sauce for your turkey, I am inclined to say that the jellied cranberry sauce from a can might not incorporate as well into the oatmeal.
 Unless you warm the cranberry sauce up first?
 Maybe?

 So feel free to try it with canned cranberry sauce if that is what you have left over.
 But I can only vouch for this recipe with homemade sauce.

 What container to use for Cranberry Oatmeal?

 Any sealable container that holds about 2 cups will work well for making overnight oats.
 Mason jars are very popular, but plastic tupperware is fine too.
 (I only don't recommend reheating any food in plastic containers in the microwave).

 The glass containers I used in the pictures are from the Borgonovo IGLOO line.
 I bought them in Mexico but can’t find a place that sells them in the US.
-However these Anchor and these Glasslock containers are very similar.
+However these Anchor containers are very similar.